-(2) Includes 6,427 shares held directly, 1,775 shares held by Chicago Atlantic Fund, LLC, 4,677 shares held by Chicago Atlantic Fund QP, LLC and 6,915 shares held through the partial ownership of Chicago Atlantic Management, LLC, the managing member of both Chicago Atlantic Fund, LLC and Chicago Atlantic Fund QP, LLC.
-All of these shares held by Dr. Bodmeier are subject to a 180-day lockup.
+(2) Includes 6,427 shares held directly and 13,367 shares held by Chicago Atlantic Fund, Chicago Atlantic Fund QP, LLC and Chicago Atlantic Management, LLC.
+All of these shares held by Dr. Bodmeier are subject to a 180-day lockup and, except for the 6,427 shares held directly by Dr. Bodmeier, will not be distributed until the expiration of the lockup.

-(3) Includes 1,775 shares held by Chicago Atlantic Fund, LLC, 4,677 shares held by Chicago Atlantic Fund QP, LLC, and 6,915 shares held through the partial ownership of Chicago Atlantic Management, LLC, the managing member of both Chicago Atlantic Fund, LLC and Chicago Atlantic Fund QP, LLC.
-All of these shares held by Mr. Cappell are subject to a 180-day lockup.
+(3) Includes 43,528 shares held by Chicago Atlantic Fund, LLC, Chicago Atlantic Fund QP, LLC, and Chicago Atlantic Management, LLC.
+All of these shares held by Mr. Mazarakis are subject to a 180-day lockup and will not be distributed until the expiration of the lockup.

-(4) Includes 14,647 shares held by Chicago Atlantic Fund, LLC (directly and through the 25% ownership of Joppa Seasonings), 21,967 shares held by Chicago Atlantic Fund QP, LLC (directly and through the 25% ownership of Joppa Seasonings), and 6,915 shares held through the partial ownership of Chicago Atlantic Management, LLC, the managing member of both Chicago Atlantic Fund, LLC and Chicago Atlantic Fund QP, LLC.
-All of these shares held by Mr. Mazarakis are subject to a 180-day lockup.
+(4) Includes 13,367 shares held by Chicago Atlantic Fund, LLC, Chicago Atlantic Fund QP, LLC, and Chicago Atlantic Management, LLC.
+All of these shares held by Mr. Cappell are subject to a 180-day lockup and will not be distributed until the expiration of the lockup.

-(5) Includes 156,250 shares purchased by each of Dr. Bodmeier, Mr. Mazarakis, and Mr. Cappell in the concurrent private placement, all of which are subject to a 180-day lockup.
+(5) Includes 147,059 shares purchased by each of Dr. Bodmeier, Mr. Mazarakis, and Mr. Cappell in the concurrent private placement, all of which are subject to a 180-day lockup.

-(6) Includes shares of restricted stock granted pursuant to our 2021 Omnibus Incentive Plan, which will be issued concurrently with the consummation of this offering.
+(6) Represents restricted shares to be granted pursuant to our 2021 Omnibus Incentive Plan concurrent with the closing of the initial public offering.

-(7) Includes 12,996 shares held by Chicago Atlantic CRE Holdings, LLC and 3,125 shares of restricted stock granted pursuant to our 2021 Omnibus Incentive Plan, which will be issued concurrently with the consummation of this offering.
+(7) Includes 12,996 shares held by Chicago Atlantic CRE Holdings, LLC and 1,176 restricted shares to be granted pursuant to our 2021 Omnibus Incentive Plan concurrent with the closing of the initial public offering.
 All of the shares held by Mr. Kite are subject to a 180-day lockup.
+The shares held by Chicago Atlantic CRE Holdings, LLC will not be distributed to Mr. Kite until the expiration of the lockup.

-(8) Includes 270,693 shares held by Chicago Atlantic Fund QP, LLC, 510,187 shares held by Chicago Atlantic CRE Holdings, LLC and 4,688 shares of restricted stock granted pursuant to our 2021 Omnibus Incentive Plan, which will be issued concurrently with the consummation of this offering.
+(8) Includes 776,468 shares held by Chicago Atlantic Fund QP, LLC and Chicago Atlantic CRE Holdings, LLC and 4,412 restricted shares to be granted pursuant to our 2021 Omnibus Incentive Plan concurrent with the closing of the initial public offering.
 All of the shares held by Mr. Gulbrandsen are subject to a 180-day lockup.
+The shares held by Chicago Atlantic Fund QP, LLC and Chicago Atlantic CRE Holdings, LLC will not be distributed until the expiration of the lockup.

-(9) Includes 66,204 shares held by Chicago Atlantic Fund, LLC, 113,375 shares held by Chicago Atlantic CRE Holdings, LLC and 4,688 shares of restricted stock granted pursuant to our 2021 Omnibus Incentive Plan, which will be issued concurrently with the consummation of this offering.
+(9) Includes 175,167 shares held by Chicago Atlantic Fund, LLC and Chicago Atlantic Fund QP, LLC and 4,412 restricted shares to be granted pursuant to our 2021 Omnibus Incentive Plan concurrent with the closing of the initial public offering.
 All of the shares held by Mr. Steiner are subject to a 180-day lockup.
+The shares held by Chicago Atlantic Fund, LLC and Chicago Atlantic Fund QP, LLC will not be distributed until the expiration of the lockup.